-With office locations in King Country and throughout the entire Pacific Northwest, we serve residents in Seattle and all surrounding areas.
+With office locations in King Country and throughout the entire Everett, we serve residents in Seattle and all surrounding areas.
 If you suffered a maritime injury, our team of Seattle maritime injury attorneys will help you understand and pursue the benefits you are entitled to.
 Not only this, but we’ll also help ensure your medical expenses are paid, allowing you to focus on recovery.
 Jobs involving marine vessels are among the most dangerous in the world.
 You’ve worked hard and deserve compensation for your injury – we can help!

 Seattle is one of the busiest ports on the West Coast.
 The Washington State ferry system is a pivotal part of our highways as ferries connect islands and peninsulas to the mainland.
 Besides a constant flow of cargo ships, fishing vessels and cruise ship, this also means that a huge number of crew members, maritime workers and fishermen call our area home.

 Maritime workers risk injury and disability as they perform some of the most dangerous jobs in busy ports such as Bremerton, Bellingham, Everett, Tacoma, Oak Harbor and of course, Seattle.
 A maritime employer’s negligence can result in catastrophic accidents and serious injuries, which come with lost wages, lost earning potential and huge medical expenses.

 Fortunately, the Puget Sound area is home to great recreational fishing and boating.
 Nevertheless, this also means high boat traffic, which can lead to collisions and severe injuries.
 If you are ever involved in such a situation, you must remember to get the right medical attention and seek the compensation you deserve.
 This is where a Seattle maritime injury attorney can be of assistance.

 If you suffered an injury on a recreational boat due to another’s negligence, contact our maritime injury attorneys today.